4

 • Star-gazing

-Your Workshop Includes:
+Your Workshop Also Includes:

-• 4 nights of lodging at our world-class retreat center at Rising Circle Ranch, Santa Fe with all of your meals, snacks, drinks and other amenities included
+• 4 nights of lodging at our world-class retreat center at Rising Circle Ranch, Santa Fe with all of your meals, snacks, drinks, and other amenities included

 • Daily sessions and experiential activities to help you connect with your inner self, envision your desired experience, and release what no longer serves you